Last Updated: May 20, 2023

 There are a couple of steps you can take.
 Create content that talks back.
 Focus on mobile search and add FAQ.
 Keep it simple and inspire curiosity.
-Write it the way you think it’s most likely for someone to search it.
+Write it the way you think it’s most likely for someone to Google search by voice search it.
 Remember – SEO for voice is quite similar to regular SEO.

 Voice Search Growth